 Focus and Scope

-The official languages of the Journal of Tropical Ethnobiology are Indonesian and English, published by the Ethnobiology Society of Indonesia in collaboration with Research Center for Biology, Indonesian Institute of Sciences (LIPI).
+The official language of the Journal of Tropical Ethnobiology is English, published by the Ethnobiology Society of Indonesia in collaboration with the Research Center for Ecology and Ethnobiology, National Research and Innovation Agency (BRIN).
 The journal publishes critical reviews, original research papers, short communications, notes, and comments covering all aspects of ethnobiology.

 Journal of Tropical Ethnobiology does not limit itself to a single perspective, approach or discipline, but seeks to represent the full spectrum and wide diversity of the field of ethnobiology, including cognitive, symbolic, linguistic, ecological, and economic aspects of human interactions with our living world.
 Articles that significantly advance ethnobiological theory and/or methodology are particularly welcome, as well as studies bridging across disciplines and knowledge systems.
 Journal of Tropical Ethnobiology does not publish uncontextualized data such as species lists; appropriate submissions must elaborate on the ethnobiological context of findings.